brianjbeach/blog.brianbeach.com/content/presentations/2023-07-26-nyc-summit-dop301/index.md

 ---
 # menu: "main"
-title: "Toronto Summit 2023 - DOP301 Tips and tricks for coding with a generative AI coding companion"
+title: "New York Summit 2023 - DOP301 Tips and tricks for coding with a generative AI coding companion"
-date: '2023-06-14'
+date: '2023-07-26'
 csat: 5.00
 ---